 Hong Kong Tours - Asia’s World City

-This Hong Kong city stay gives you a leisurely stay in Hong Kong whilst seeing the sites that interest you, and some time to explore at your leisure.
+This Hong Kong Discovery tour gives you a leisurely stay in Hong Kong whilst seeing the sites that interest you, and some time to explore at your leisure.

 This 23-day extravaganza offers a comprehensive look at China from historic to modern wonders, beautiful landscapes, and bustling cities.